RAGWire Architecture and Setup

 Building a filter-aware LangChain agent with conversational memory

-RAGWire is a production-grade RAG toolkit that collapses the entire retrieval-augmented generation stack — document loading, chunking, embedding, vector storage, metadata extraction, and retrieval — into a single config.yaml.
-It supports Ollama, OpenAI, Gemini, Groq, Anthropic, and HuggingFace as providers, uses Qdrant for dense, sparse, and hybrid vector search, and deduplicates at both the file and chunk level with SHA-256 hashes.
+RAGWire is a production RAG toolkit.
+It folds the whole RAG stack into a single config.yaml.
+That stack covers loading, chunking, embedding, storage, metadata, and retrieval.
+It supports Ollama, OpenAI, Gemini, Groq, Anthropic, and HuggingFace as providers.
+It uses Qdrant for dense, sparse, and hybrid vector search.
+And it deduplicates at both the file and chunk level with SHA-256 hashes.

-This article covers RAGWire's architecture — the two core pipelines, provider system, and configuration design — then walks through a complete setup and first retrieval in a Jupyter notebook, progressing from single-document ingestion all the way to a filter-aware conversational agent.
+In this blog, we cover RAGWire's architecture, its two core pipelines, the provider system, and the config design.
+Then we walk through a full setup and first retrieval in a Jupyter notebook.
+We start with single-document ingestion and build all the way up to a filter-aware conversational agent.

 RAGWire Architecture

-RAGWire has two pipelines controlled entirely by one configuration file.
+RAGWire has two pipelines, both run by one config file.

 Ingestion Pipeline

-The ingestion pipeline converts raw documents into searchable vectors:
+The ingestion pipeline turns raw documents into searchable vectors:

 Load → Chunk → Embed → Extract Metadata → Store

-• Chunk — Splits documents using markdown-aware or recursive strategies with configurable chunk_size and chunk_overlap
+• Chunk: splits documents with a markdown-aware or recursive strategy, using set chunk_size and chunk_overlap

-• Embed — Generates vector embeddings using the configured provider (Ollama, Google, OpenAI, HuggingFace, or FastEmbed)
+• Embed: turns each chunk into a vector with the chosen provider (Ollama, Google, OpenAI, HuggingFace, or FastEmbed)

-• Extract Metadata — Uses the LLM to extract structured metadata (company name, document type, fiscal year, fiscal quarter) from each document based on a metadata.yaml prompt
+• Extract Metadata: uses the LLM to pull key fields (company name, document type, fiscal year, fiscal quarter) from each document, guided by a metadata.yaml prompt

 Retrieval Pipeline